In This Section

-All vehicles on campus are required to be registered with Public Safety.
+All vehicles on campus are required to be registered with Safety and Security.
 In order to register a vehicle, one must provide the license plate number, make and model of the vehicle that will be used on campus.
-Parking decals are required to be placed in the bottom left corner of the rear windows on all vehicles registered with Public Safety.
+Parking decals are required to be placed in the bottom left corner of the rear windows on all vehicles registered with Safety and Security.
 Decals are $5 per year and are charged directly to the Thomas account associated with the vehicle.

-All residents parking on campus should use the lot at which they reside (GPH residents should park in front of the GPH residence halls or in the parking lot located at the south end of the Administration Building; Village and Bartlett residents students should park in the Village/Bartlett lots).
-Commuters should use the commuter parking lots located on the North end of the Administration Building.
-Any student who has questions on where to park should contact Public Safety at extension 399.
+All residents parking on campus should use the lot at which they reside (GPH residents should park in back of the GPH residence hall or A Lot; Village and Bartlett residents students should park in the Village/Bartlett lots).
+Commuters should use the commuter parking lots on the North end of the Administration Building or B & C Lots.
+Any student who has questions on where to park should contact Safety and Security at extension 399.

 Faculty & Staff Parking